tsailiming/openshift-ai-bootstrap/README.md

 scripts/update-model-open-webui.sh whisper-v3-fp8-dynamic
 ```

-* Switch to the Whisper mode
+* Switch to the Whisper model

 ![openwebui-model-list](images/openwebui-model-list.png)

+Note: If the Whisper model is not shown, you can add it manually or just [reset](#configure-open-webui-for-multiple-endpoints) Open WebUI

 * Perform Speech-to-Text using Open WebUI